VictoriaMetrics/VictoriaMetrics/docs/stream-aggregation.md

 ## Aggregation outputs

 The aggregations are calculated during the `interval` specified in the [config](#stream-aggregation-config) and then sent to the storage once per `interval`.
+The aggregated samples are named according to [output metric naming](#output-metric-names).

 If `by` and `without` lists are specified in the [config](#stream-aggregation-config), then the [aggregation by labels](#aggregating-by-labels) is performed additionally to aggregation by `interval`.